Last updated: 22 June 2020

-Visas to North Korea are relatively easy to get hold of, so long as you are part of an organised tour group with two North Korean guides for company.
+Visas to North Korea are relatively easy to get hold of, just as long as you are part of an organised tour group with two North Korean guides for company.

 Basically, you see exactly what the government wants you to see.

-Indeed, the United Nations has said that the atrocities committed by North Korea against its own people are “strikingly similar” to those perpetuated by Nazis during World War II.
+Indeed, the United Nations has said that the atrocities committed by North Korea against its own people are ‘strikingly similar’ to those perpetuated by Nazis during World War II.

 This, I’m sure, is only the tip of the iceberg.

 While researching whether or not it is ethical to visit North Korea, I read a lot of articles arguing both for and against travel to North Korea, and the debate seems to go as follows: